dummybob/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 ## Changing the schema

-Well, that is all well and good but that was a project already created.
-Let’s make a small change and test the whole process.
-There is a bit more setup involved with doing this.
+That works with an existing project, but let’s make a small change and test the process.
+There is a bit more setup involved with this:

 1. Clone your forked repo to your local machine.
 2. Open up SSMS and create a random quotes database on your local machine or dev.
 3. In SSMS bind the source controlled database to the newly created database.
 You can read how to do that in the [documentation](https://www.red-gate.com/products/sql-development/sql-source-control/resources/how-to-set-up-sql-source-control).

 When linking the database to source control you need to provide the full path to the folder where the source control is stored.
 I store all my code in a folder called C:\Code.git.
-So the full path is:
+The full path is:

 ![](ssms-redgate-linked-database-path.png)